Sagalands

 Alba

 “Exiting the castle, we set out on the Royal Mile for Holyrood Palace.
-On the way, we took a detour into St. Giles Cathedral, built by my ancestor King David I. He spent part of his youth at the English court which caused him to implement important reforms during his reign, including the introduction of Norman-style feudalism and knighthood, the founding of monasteries and regional markets, and the strengthening of royal authority.
+On the way, we took a detour into St. Giles Cathedral, built by my ancestor King David I. He spent part of his youth at the English court which caused him to implement important reforms during his reign, including the introduction of Norman-style feudalism and knighthood.
 David was a member of the House of Dunkeld, named for his ambitious grandfather King Duncan I, who reigned from 1034 to 1040 before being killed by Macbeth – yes, that Macbeth!
-Shakespeare, by the way, got almost all of it wrong.
 For my purposes, it is David I’s son, Henry, that matters.
-Through Henry Dunkeld’s marriage to Ada de Warenne – supposedly a love-match – and a subsequent child, Henry linked together two important branches of my de Lacy family watershed, Warenne and Bohun, thus becoming part of my family saga.
+Through Henry Dunkeld’s marriage to Ada de Warenne – supposedly a love-match – and a subsequent child, Henry linked together two important branches of my de Lacy family watershed, thus becoming part of my family saga.
 I’ll call it Dunkeld Creek.
 It arose obscurely in misty headwaters among highland mountains and valleys in a land called… Alba.
 The ancient name for Scotland.”

 Chapter Three